IBC Totes for Home Use

 When considering the best placement and foundation for an IBC tote, the volume capacity of the IBC becomes important.
 This is due to the weight of the tote when in use, meaning how heavy the IBC will be when load bearing with water.
 Totes will be fairly heavy when full and should only be placed on structures or foundations that can support the weight.

 The 275 gallon IBC and 330 gallon IBC are the most frequently used.
-As the 330 gallon holds more water, it will therefore weigh more when full.
-When considering their size measurements, both IBC totes have the same width and length and only differ in how tall by 7 inches.
+As the 330 gallon holds more water, it will weigh more when full.
+When considering their size measurements, both IBC totes have the same width and length and only differ in height by 7 inches.

 • A 275 gallon IBC typically measures 40” wide x 48” long x 46” tall and can weigh over 2200 lbs when full.